 - Some species of Centipede mothers have been known to nurse their eggs and babies.

-- When a centipede walks, it does not trip over its own feet because it is well designed, each leg is slightly longer than the one in front.
+- When a centipede walks, it does not trip over its own feet because each leg is slightly longer than the one in front.

 - Centipedes are one of the oldest animals on Earth, some have been found in fossils dating over 400 million years old!